About the University of Nebraska

 All University of Nebraska online programs are offered by the four campuses of the University of Nebraska system.

 Each campus is fully accredited regionally by the Higher Learning Commission, which is a part of the North Central Association of Colleges and Schools (NCA).
-As such, all University of Nebraska online programs are accredited by the Higher Learning Commission.

 The NCA is one of six regional institutional accreditors in the United States.
 Each regional accrediting body also recognizes each other's accreditation, creating a national accreditation system.